-Step one of refining user stories is to make them as independent as possible, helping to minimize dependency during the development and testing phase.
-To achieve this, continuously break the requirements into tiny separate pieces until they become independent.
+Step one of refining user stories is to make them as independent as possible, helping to minimize dependency on a web developer or others during the development and testing phase.
+To achieve this, continuously break the requirements into tiny separate pieces until they become independent – a method adopted by any successful web development company.
 But how do you know that the stories on your list are, in fact, self-sufficient and independent?
 You can check by asking yourself a simple question: can we develop, test, and push it into production without relying on any other stories?
 If the answer is yes, you’ve had success.

-As a result of this approach, it’s not uncommon to see improvements in your team’s productivity levels.
+As a result of this approach, it’s not uncommon for a web development company to see improvements in the team’s productivity levels.
 Moreover, small and independent stories are great for supporting continuous integration and continuous delivery, having deliverables at the end of the defined estimated time.
 Writing a story as a task or covering all use cases of an interactive web page in a single user story won’t be a productive approach for Agile or Kanban Methodology but can prove somewhat useful for the Waterfall model.

 2. Remember, the User comes first

 While writing user stories, one should only focus on how the user will be interacting with the system.
 Your thoughts on the process, time, budget, feasibility, or technical limitations should be reserved for another time.
 Proceeding with given restrictions and conditions will be a decision taken by administrative and technical teams.
-By bringing a bigger picture from a user perspective to story writing, you will help all team members and stakeholders understand the requirements better and have a deeper grasp of the user flows.
-One way of doing this is by capturing user needs, points of view, and pain points while interacting with the application.
+By bringing a bigger picture from a user perspective to story writing, you will help the web developer, team members and stakeholders understand the requirements better and have a deeper grasp of the user flows.
+One way that a web developer or other stakeholders in the team can do this is by capturing user needs, points of view, and pain points while interacting with the application.

 3. Write your stories collaboratively

-Undoubtedly, one of the most productive (and most enjoyable) practices of story writing is to do so collaboratively.
+Undoubtedly, one of the most productive (and most enjoyable) practices of story writing, as any web developer would tell you, is to do so collaboratively.
 Converting requirements to user stories and defining every possible use case is a task that requires a plentiful amount of brainstorming.
 And considering all the perspectives of application usage must be an essential part of that brainstorming session.
 Collaborating and getting different points of view contributing to a common goal can help bring up many use cases that would have gone unexplored by just one person.
-Also, collaborative efforts yield positive results in the latter stages of the project when each member involved has a better understanding of the requirements and can contribute much more efficiently towards their part of the project.
+A successful web development company is one that focuses on collaborative efforts, because they yield positive results in the latter stages of the project when each member involved has a better understanding of the requirements and can contribute much more efficiently towards their part of the project.